- climate finance

 Executive Director, Climate Finance

-Dr. Barbara Buchner is Executive Director of the widely renowned Climate Finance program at Climate Policy Initiative and is based out of San Francisco.
+Dr. Barbara Buchner is Executive Director of the widely renowned Climate Finance program at Climate Policy Initiative.
 Named one of the 20 most influential women in climate change, Barbara advises leaders on climate, energy, and land use investments around the world.

 Barbara is the lead author on CPI’s Global Landscape of Climate Finance, which has set the benchmark for climate finance tracking, and Climate Finance in 2013-14 and the USD 100 billion goal – a joint report with the OECD that played a seminal role in the lead up to the Paris Agreement.

-Barbara regularly speaks at high-profile events as an expert in climate policy and climate finance, and has presented at Climate Week, at the Climate Finance Ministerial, as part of the GCF Private Sector Facility, at COP side-events, and at the BNEF Summit among many others.
+Barbara regularly speaks at high-profile events as an expert in climate policy and climate finance, and has presented at Climate Week, at the Climate Finance Ministerial, World Future Energy Summit, as part of the GCF Private Sector Facility, at COP side-events, and at the BNEF Summit, among many others.